memileo/mischief_gp_importer/README.md

 Layers containing eraser brush strokes relies on what might be a bug: and are set to 0.99999 opacity for correct compositing.
 When set to 1.0 it erase/hold-out blends all layers below instead of only content on the layer itself.

-All imported objects share the same materials and is overwritten with default values when importing another object.
+All imported objects share the same materials and are overwritten with default values when importing another object.
 Rename the materials if you need to keep them separate.

 ### Issues/missing:
 Polygon lines, rectangle, ellipses and embedded images are not supported.